Information on confirmed cases of highly pathogenic avian influenza (H5N1) in Canada can be found on the CFIA website.

 Truck drivers must keep a copy of the permit with them at all times when en route.

-- One General Permit may still be used for all feed movements from one facility as long as there is a tracking system in place to record all required information (such as delivery dates and destinations).
+2. One General permit may still be used for all feed movements from one facility as long as there is a tracking system in place to record all required information (such as delivery dates and destinations).
 This tracking information must be readily available if requested by the CFIA.

 The general permit can be downloaded from the CFIA website (Note: if you get an Adobe error, you may need to save the file to your desktop to be able to access it).